 With EUR 2.1 trillion in outstanding amounts, covered bonds are among the largest debt markets in Europe and represent an important source of long-term funding for European banks in general and Nordic banks in particular.
 In essence, covered bonds are dual-recourse debt securities issued by credit institutions and backed by segregated pools of mortgage and public sector loan assets.
 The EU covered bonds market is currently mainly regulated along national lines, with some differences in covered bond regimes across Member States.

 In March 2018, the European Commission published a proposal for a harmonising directive on covered bonds laying down the conditions these bonds must meet to be recognised under EU law and strengthening investor protection by imposing specific supervisory duties.
 The directive proposal is complemented by proposed amendments to the Capital Requirements Regulation (Regulation (EU) No 575/2013).
 These proposals aim to enhance the use of covered bonds as a stable and cost-effective source of funding for credit institutions, especially where markets are less developed.

-At this NCMF seminar, the proposal and its pros and cons will be presented and discussed among lawmakers, issuers, investors, regulators and advisers.
+At this NCMF seminar, the proposal and its pros and cons was presented and discussed among lawmakers, issuers, investors, regulators and advisers.

 Confirmed speakers include:

 Valeria Miceli, Policy Officer, European Commission – DG FISMA

 Luca Bertalot, Secretary General, The European Covered Bond Council (ECBC)